Click on the title of any session or workshop (where applicable) to access resources and handouts.

-Your K-12 students can easily create videos for storytelling, book reviews, historical reenactments, weather reports and more through the use of Green Screen Technology.
-We will show you how to create awesome videos with an iPad, some cool apps and various inexpensive green screen backgrounds.
+Your K-12 students can easily create videos for storytelling, book reviews, historical reenactments, weather reports and more using Green Screen Technology.
+Janet and Joan will show you how to create awesome videos with an iPad, some cool apps and various inexpensive green screen backgrounds.

 Slammin’, Jammin’ Apps & Apptivities

 The educational apps just keep popping up in the App Store, so how do you know which ones are right for your students?
 Are there apps that can effectively be used as a creative, instructional tool in the classroom?
 Which apps encourage the use of higher order thinking skills including creating, evaluating, and analyzing?
 In this rapid-fire, action-packed presentation, we will highlight educational apps and "apptiviities" that will engage students and enrich learning.